Stephen Tobolowsky: Early life and education

 Tobolowsky was born on May 30, 1951, in Dallas.
-He and his family are of Russian descent.
+He and his family are of Russian Jewish descent.
 Tobolowsky grew up creating imaginative games with his brother, and his story The Dangerous Animals Club paints a picture of how unsupervised children in the 20th century could amuse themselves.
 He showed talent at baseball, but a serious childhood illness ended his career as an athlete before it began.
 He graduated from Justin F. Kimball High School and Southern Methodist University.
 He received a master's degree from the University of Illinois in 1975.

 Tobolowsky is a cousin of Dallas attorney Ira Tobolowsky, who was murdered in his home in 2016 by a disgruntled former litigant.
 George Tobolowsky, Ira's brother and Stephen's cousin, is a sculptor.

 Stephen Tobolowsky also played in a band called A Cast of Thousands, which had two songs, "Red, White and Blue" and "I Heard a Voice Last Night", on a compilation of local Dallas bands called A New Hi.
 Both of these songs featured Steve Vaughan on guitar, who would be later known as Stevie Ray Vaughan.